Comprehensive $ab$ $initio$ investigation of the phase diagram of quasi-one-dimensional molecular solids

 The largest interchain transfer integral, which is $t_b$, is plotted in Fig.~\ref{fig-model}(a); the interlayer transfer integrals along the $c$-axis are negligible.
 Our results show larger $|t_b/\bar{t}_{a}|$ for the TMTSF salts than the TMTTF salts as a general trend; TMTSF has a broader extent of the wave function in the transverse direction than TMTTF, owing to the difference between the Se and S atoms at the sides of the molecules.
 As for the degree of dimerization, $\delta t_a / \bar{t}_{a} \equiv |t_{a2}-t_{a1}| / \bar{t}_{a}$ [Fig.~\ref{fig-model}(b)], the overall tendency is that it decreases from the left to the right side, while some deviates from the monotonic variation; for example, TMTTF$_2$Br shows a similar value to the TMTSF salts.

 Finally, Fig.~\ref{fig-model}~(c) shows the on-site Coulomb interaction, $U$, which is a measure of the strength of electron correlation.
 The intermolecular parameters, $V_{ij}$, also show similar tendencies.
-We can see that $U/\bar{t}_a$ monotonically decreases from the left to the right side.
-Since the electron correlation is responsible for all the phases, from the strongly correlated DM insulating and CO phases, to the nesting-driven AFM and the spin-fluctuation mediated superconducting phases, this behavior is consistent with the temperature scale for their occurrence, monotonically decreasing from left to right of the phase diagram in Fig.~\ref{fig-bands}(a).
+We can see that $U/\bar{t}_a$ monotonically decrease from the left to the right side, except for the two salts at the right end: TMTSF$_2$PF$_6$ ($U/\bar{t}_a=9.59$) is slightly larger than TMTSF$_2$AsF$_6$ ($U/\bar{t}_a=9.46$).
+Since the electron correlation is responsible for all the phases, from the strongly correlated DM insulating and CO phases, to the nesting-driven AFM and the spin-fluctuation mediated superconducting phases, this behavior is consistent with the temperature scale for their occurrence, decreasing from left to right of the phase diagram in Fig.~\ref{fig-bands}(a).

+This tendency in $U/\bar{t}_{a}$ can be understood by the effect of chemical pressure.
+More concretely, first, by the unit cell volume decreasing from left to right, the transfer integrals reflecting the overlap between MLWFs increase.
+Next, since the screening effect becomes stronger with increasing the band width, the screened $U$ is smaller with increasing the pressure.
+As a combination of them, together with the difference in the bare onsite Coulomb parameter $U_{\rm bare}$ between the molecules, $U/\bar{t}_a$ monotonically decreases from left to right in Fig.~\ref{fig-model} (c).
+For more detailed information about the parameters and their numerical accuracy, see ref.~\cite{supplement}.

-{\it mVMC analysis---.}~To directly detect the symmetry-breaking phase transitions, we solve the $ab$ $initio$ effective Hamiltonians by using the mVMC method~\cite{Tahara_JPSJ2008,misawa_CPC2019,mVMC}.
+{\it mVMC analysis---.}~To directly detect the symmetry-breaking phase transitions, we solve the $ab$ $initio$ effective Hamiltonian by using the mVMC method~\cite{Tahara_JPSJ2008,misawa_CPC2019,mVMC}.
 The form of the variational wave function used in this study is given by

 where $\sP_{\rm G}$ ($\sP_{\rm J}$) represents the Gutzwiller factor~\cite{Gutzwiller_PRL1963} (Jastrow factor~\cite{Jastrow_PR1955}) and $\mathcal{L}_{S}$ is the total spin projection.
 We use the spin singlet total spin projection ($S=0$) for the ground states.
 The pair-product wave function $|\phi_{\rm pair}\ra$ is defined as